How to Get a Remote Job if You've Never Worked Remotely

 Resume Changes Over the Year

-Question: What has changed in resume over the years that people should be aware of?
-Ie I’ve heard you no longer need an objective
+Question: What has changed in resumes over the years that people should be aware of?
+Ie, I’ve heard you no longer need an objective

 Question: How important is it to have a website or online presence?